bsrobinson/AspNetMvcWebpack-Template/README.md

 The template is ready to connect to MySql, simply:

-- Add a new file in the project root (alongside `appsettings.json`) called `secrets.json` and add your connection string into that file:
+- Add a new file in the solution root called `secrets.json` and add your connection string into that file:

   ```json
   {